Diversity, Equity & Inclusion at Kent Denver School

 What we teach tells us who matters and what is worth learning.

-Therefore, it is essential that our curriculum and pedagogy reflect diverse perspectives and that cultural competency is embedded deeply in the curriculum across all departments and disciplines.
+Therefore, it is essential that our curriculum reflect diverse perspectives and that cultural competency is embedded deeply in the curriculum across all departments and disciplines.
 By doing so, our students will learn how to engage with different perspectives, think critically and develop solutions by connecting with others to bring out the collective best—skills that will serve them well in college and beyond.

 Embracing diverse perspectives strengthens our school culture and educational programs and bolsters students’ ability to identify, analyze and act on issues of equality, justice and inclusion.